top of page

 Update 11/21/24:

-Praise the Lord, today little Camelia had her follow-up check-up with the doctor.
+Praise the Lord, today Camelia had her follow-up check-up with the doctor.
 After undergoing all post-surgery examinations, the surgeon confirmed that everything is fine, and the pediatrician also provided positive results.
 Amel is scheduled for another follow-up on December 20.
 Amel still needs milk, diapers, and transportation for her next visit.
 The prayers and support from everyone are greatly appreciated by Amel's family and all of us.

 Berkat Ambon has assisted with Amel's needs as well as transportation for her and her parents.
 Thank you to everyone who has donated through Berkat Ambon, enabling us to continue helping those in need.
 May the Lord Jesus love and bless us all.